cloudflare/chanfana/docs/pages/types.md

     },
   }

-  async handle(request: Request, env: any, context: any, data: object) {
+  async handle(request: Request, env: any, context: any, data: any) {
     return {
       validatedDescription: data.query.description
     }